-- Lay flat – do not allow them to stand or walk.
+- Lay person flat – do NOT allow them to stand or walk.

-- If breathing is difficult – allow them to sit on the ground with legs outstretched
+- If breathing is difficult allow them to sit with legs outstretched

-- If pregnant, unconscious or vomiting – lay them in the recovery position
+- If unconscious or pregnant, place in the recovery position (on left side)

 They should NOT stand, walk, or be held upright, even if they appear to have recovered.